 No-shows or low turnout at a meeting can be disappointing.
-You may have spent time and effort setting things up for the meeting.
-And proposed attendees not showing up could result in a waste of time and productivity.
+You may have spent time and effort setting things up for the meeting, but proposed attendees not showing up could result in a waste of time and productivity.

-Tired of low meeting turnouts or no-shows?
-In this article, we provide a solution.
-We’ll discuss how to write a meeting reminder email and highlight 8 templates that you can work with for different occasions.
+In this article, we’ll discuss how to write a meeting reminder email and highlight 8 templates that you can work with for different occasions.

 The questions that are often asked are, “When should I send meeting reminder messages?” and “What is an appropriate time to send a meeting reminder?”